Fishing Program FAQ's

 Urban Fishing License or state fishing license.
 Two Pole Stamps cost $6

 and can be obtained from any license dealer or Department office.

-any big fish stocked in these Urban lakes?"
+any big fish stocked in these Community lakes?"

 A: Yes!
 The ratio is about one big fish for every 20 stocked, so several

 lucky anglers may take home bragging-sized fish from each stocking, which

 could mean a 3-6 pound catfish or a 2-3 pound trout.
 However, remember